vicarana/vicarana.github.io/README.md

-# Welcome to GitHub Desktop!
+# Welcome to AraOps Origins!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This is the begining of a journey that will expand our tech knowledge READMEs and more exciting docs are about to come and  here you can communicate how your collab on this path can leverage the foundations. "an open mind is where you find adventure".